Amazon A+ Content Templates and Best Practices: What modules are there?

 Highlight USP

-With A+ Content, the Unique Selling Points can also be emphasized, meaning the aspects that make the product unique.
+With the A+ Content, the Unique Selling Points can also be emphasized, meaning the points that make the product unique.
 If your product differs from those of your competitors, you should make this clear, as it could be the deciding factor for why a customer buys from you instead of a competitor.

 In this example, the seller clearly shows with their Amazon A+ Content that their protein powder is vegan, contains high-quality ingredients, and provides a quality promise.
 With these points, they differentiate themselves from other protein powders that are made from animal products or are not of high quality.
-Again, the three points are immediately visible at first glance, so they catch the customer’s eye and can influence their purchasing decision.
+Again, the three points are immediately visible at first glance, so they catch the customer’s eye directly and can influence their purchasing decision.
 However, the A+ content on this Amazon detail page consists of a lot of text.
 See below how to do it even better.

 Create a virtual customer experience